-Joint mobility and stability are the cornerstones of Phase 1 of the Functional Movement and Resistance Training part of the Integrated Fitness Training model (IFT).
-We’re going to start with discussing the basics – the five programming components of mobility and stability.
-And just like with the IFT model, we need to understand the basics before we can move on.
+Joint mobility and stability are the cornerstones of the Integrated Fitness Training (IFT) Model.
+We’re going to start by discussing the basics – the five programming components of mobility and stability.

-The goal of the stability/mobility phase is to “develop postural stability throughout the kinetic chain without compromising mobility at any point in the chain” Which boils down to…the parts that should be stable are stable, and the parts that move should move correctly which leads to postural stability.
-Once we have that stability we can start teaching you how to move your body (movement training…phase 2)
+The goal of stability/mobility is to develop postural stability throughout the kinetic chain without compromising mobility at any point in the chain.
+This boils down to the idea that parts of the body that should be stable are stable, and the parts of the body that move should move correctly which leads to postural stability.
+Once we have that stability, we can start teaching you how to move your body.

-Joint Mobility is defined as: the degree to which an articulation (where two bones meet) is allowed to move before being restricted by surrounding tissues (ligaments/tendons/muscles etc.)… otherwise known as the range of uninhibited movement around a joint.
+Joint Mobility is defined as the degree to which an articulation (where two bones meet) can move before being restricted by surrounding tissues (ligaments/tendons/muscles etc.) - otherwise known as the range of uninhibited movement around a joint.

-- Lumbar spine needs to be stable, remember how we talk to people about ‘move as a log’ and ‘don’t bend in your low back’ etc.
+- The lumbar spine favors stability, remember how we talk to people about ‘move like a log’ and ‘don’t bend in your low back’ etc.

-- Thoracic spine needs to be mobile – consider that you’ve got shoulder attachments, clavicle, ribs etc. attaching into this area, and think about all the movement that comes from our upper back/shoulder/chest area.
-This is thoracic mobility; it’s also a big component in developing and maintaining good posture.
+- The thoracic spine favors mobility, considering the shoulder attachments, clavicle, ribs, etc. attaching into this area, and think about all the movement that comes from our upper back/shoulder/chest area.
+It's also a significant component in developing and maintaining good posture.

-Once the body parts are stable in the right spots and mobile in the right spots, we can teach the body to move and balance as a whole (static balance).
-Don’t forget that all joints demonstrate varying levels of stability and mobility, but they tend to favor one over the other – depending on their role in the body.
+Once the body parts are stable in the right spots and mobile in the right spots, we can teach the body to move.
+Remember that all joints demonstrate varying levels of stability and mobility but tend to favor one over the other – depending on their role in the body.

-What happens if someone is ‘unbalanced’ - too mobile in a stable spot or too stable in a mobile spot?
+What happens if someone is ‘unbalanced' such as too mobile in a stable joint or too stable in a mobile joint?
 Individuals who exhibit limited mobility and stability often resort to compensated movements when performing complex exercises or using advanced equipment.
-This leads to greater risk of injury…which we all know is not a great thing.
+This leads to a higher risk of injury and/or muscular imbalances.